Canary Islands at a glance

 Canary Island Spa Secrets

-The huge variety of private spas on offer in the Canary Islands stunning.
+There is a very wide variety of private spas on offer in the Canary Islands.
 New treatments, a world away from the traditional head massage and manicure, make full use of the many natural resources found in the region.
 Read our guide to some of the best spas in the Canary Islands.

 Date last updated: